Recognize a modifier when you find one.

 Adjective = poor.

-Adjective clause = who just wanted a quick meal.
+Adjective clause = who just wanted a nutritious meal.

 Adverb = quickly.